 All about Virtualization and Cloud Security | Recent Articles:

-There’s an old joke that goes something like this: “To err is human, but to really foul things up requires a computer.
+There’s an old joke that goes something like this: “To err is human, but to really screw things up you’ll need a computer.”

 A long line of very public data breaches have made clear that businesses don’t need to be targeted by sophisticated hackers to have private and sensitive data splashed across the newspaper headlines.